retooth2/xenharmlib/doc/periodic_package.rst

 Periodic Index Masks
 ----------------------------------------------------------------------

-With :func:`~xenharmlib.periodic.partial` the package allows partial scale extraction, similar to the
+With :func:`~xenharmlib.periodic.partial`, the package allows partial scale extraction, similar to the
 :ref:`native scale method<index_masks_and_partial_scales>`.
-Because indices do not relate to a finite scale, but to the infinite periodic extension, index masks given to :func:`~xenharmlib.periodic.partial` have a couple of differences to their finite counterpart.
+Because indices do not relate to a finite scale, but to the infinite periodic extension, index masks given to :func:`~xenharmlib.periodic.partial` have a couple of differences from their finite counterpart.
 One key difference is that indices in the mask don't have upper or lower bounds.
 They only need to be consecutive: